868-HACK: Reception

 868-HACK received generally favorable reviews from critics, according to review aggregator Metacritic.

 Will Freeman of The Guardian praised the game for captivating players by "imposing limitations" and having every move in a game be "challenging"; he further praised the game by saying that it is "visually eccentric and a great deal more refined and considered than it first appears".
 Harry Slater of Pocket Gamer called the game an "intriguing" but "unashamedly tough experience" that offered a "unique and engaging take on some of modern gaming's current trends".
-The game received Pocket Gamer's silver award.
+The game received Pocket Gamers silver award.
 Edge Online called the game "formidably tough" and "meticulously thought through", saying it was "one of the smartest iOS games in some time".
 Chris Person of Kotaku found the game to be "incredibly addictive".
 Writing for The Verge, Andrew Webster praised 868-HACK for being a "relatively quick game" and the "perfect fit for your iPhone".